a passion to decode

-After graduation, my master’s in social sciences in hand, I found myself in magazines.
-Weeklies, monthlies, bi-monthlies; general, specialised, lifestyle, societal issues; I had it all covered.
-I loved specialising in well-being, health, nutrition, finance and working life.
+After graduation, with my master’s in social sciences in hand, I found myself working on magazines.
+Weeklies, monthlies, bimonthlies; general, specialised, lifestyle, societal issues; I had it all covered.
+I loved specialising in wellbeing, nutrition, working life, psychology and finance.
 I found my passion in writing and editing articles and turning complex topics into engaging and interesting texts.
-It was and still is where I feel at home.
+It was, and still is, where I feel at home.

-I also tried my wings on the corporate side in a press agency job, where I learned how to manage multi-stakeholder projects, budgets and teams of freelancers.
+I also tried my hand at the corporate side in a press agency job where I learned how to manage multi-stakeholder projects, budgets and teams of freelancers.
 The exhilaration of getting to know a new client was followed by the detective work to understand their goals and find the best ways to reach and exceed them.

 Still, during those professionally fulfilling years, there was a nagging feeling that kept me in its grip.
-As if I wasn’t really in the right place.
-The magazine world felt occasionally too fluffy, whilst on the other hand the agency world felt too hard.
+As if I wasn’t really in the right place, as if I could be doing something more, making a bigger impact.

 It took me over 10 years, moving abroad and getting married, becoming a mum and reconsidering my priorities, until I was ready to admit that I needed a change.
-When I took the step and launched my own business, I finally started feeling that I’m exactly where I want to be in the world.
+When I took the step to launch my own business, I finally started feeling that I’m exactly where I want to be in the world.

-And, though I am not officially a foreign correspondent, I do the same kind of a thing: decrypt foreign worlds and make them easily understandable for others.
-Break complicated issues into pieces that are small enough for the reader to digest.
+And though I am not officially a foreign correspondent, I do a similar thing: decrypting foreign worlds and making them easily understandable for others.
+Breaking complicated issues into pieces that are small enough for the reader to digest.
 And I do get to put my foreign language skills to use on a daily basis, working with both French and English-speaking clients.

-This is my new vocation: Take bits and pieces from all of my experience and use that to help you get your message across and make the impact you want to make in the world.
+This is my new vocation: to take bits and pieces from all of my experiences and use that to help you get your message across and make the impact you want to make in the world.